azat-co/meanworks/problems/03-installs/readme.md

 If you're working under proxy, configur bower appropriately.

 Bower is like an npm only for front-end modules.
 It has a flat-structure in its dependency folder bower_components.

 Please install bower like any other npm module.
 Do it globally, because bower is a command-line tool and not a project dependency.
 (Command-line tools installed globally while project dependencies installed locally.)

 We are using v1.4.1.
 Please use bower v1.4.1.

+If you see two grunt (grunt-cli and grunt) run `npm uninstall grunt`.

 Use `yo --version` to check the version.